shounakshastri/shounakshastri.github.io/_NLP/WordPrediction-Part2.md

 ### Combining the data and creating samples

-Here, we first combine all the three dataframes into one and then sample from that text.
+Here, we first combine all the three data-frames into one and then sample from that text.
 This combination is done by using the `bind_rows()` function.
 This is done so that when we create a sample, it would randomly pick rows from all three data frames combined.

 ```r